Bluesoul02/AI_demonstration/README.md

   - The waypoint targetted by the AI is in red
 - Each mode has its own waypoints

+# Path finding Description

+pathing is on the right side of the map and has its own waypoints which can't be moved during gameplay.

+- One point: the user chooses a target point in the environment.
+The character then finds its way trough the maze in order to reach the target point and then stops.
+- Several points: the user chooses several points in the environment.
+The character then finds its way to reach the first point, then the second point, and so on, and then stops.
+- Circuit: the user chooses several points in the environment.
+The character then finds its way trough the maze in order to reach the first point, then the second point, and so on, and then the character returns to the original point and stops.

   # Behavior descriptions

 - Seek: the character moves in order to reach a fixed target.